 Figure 11.1 – Schematic diagram of the Exchange Dataset.

 The dataset size, even after compression, is limited to 10 MB.
-The size of each file can vary widely, depending on the data.
-Using the sample HDF5 file (see Figure F.3), a file containing, along with metadata, a single speed array and a single direction array, each with 100,000 grid points would have a size of approximately 0.21 Mbytes.
-Exchange files may be compressed using zip methodology.
-Doing so can reduce file size by 80% or more.
+This size was chosen due to the cost of transmitting data via the internet.

 11.3 Exchange Catalogue

 The exchange catalogue (normally in XML format) acts as the table of contents for the exchange set.
 The catalogue file of the exchange set must be named S111ed1.CAT; no other file in the exchange set may have the same name.
-The contents of the exchange catalogue are described in Clause 12.
+The contents of the exchange catalogue, which includes the metadata, are described in Clause 12.

 11.4 Data Product File Naming

-The data product file contains both a metadata block and one or more sets of speed and direction arrays.
-There is no generally accepted file naming convention, although the filename extension (e.g., .h5 or .hdf5) denotes the file format.
+The data product file contains both a carrier metadata block and one or more sets of speed and direction arrays (see Clause 10 – Data Product Format).
+There is no generally accepted file naming convention.
+However, the filename extension for HDF5 (e.g., .h5 or .hdf5) must be used to denote the file format.
 Characters may be lower or upper case.

 11.5 Support Files